evanx/mpush-redis/README.md

 The average time can be calculated by dividing `sum/count.`

 We plan to include histogram data e.g. counting the times falling between "tenth percentile" intervals of the timeout, e.g. under 10%, and up to between 90% to 100%, as well as the number of timeouts, i.e. greater than 100%.

+### Related projects

+While this is a standalone utility for a specific requirement, it is conceptually related to my "Redex" framework for Redis-based messaging - see https://github.com/evanx/redex.

+Note that this service was simplified by removing message monitoring features.
+Those will be available in a related service - see https://github.com/evanx/mdispatch-redis.

+Also, the capability to configure different Redis instances for output lists was removed.
+In order to guarantee delivery, clearly this service must use `multi` to atomically push the messages to all output queues atomically.

+Moving messages to a remote Redis instance, is a different problem, e.g. we want to retry forever in the event of a "delivery error."
+This will be addressed in an upcoming `vpush-redis` service.
+That name is an acronym for "value push," since it's purpose is to push a Redis "value" to a remote instance "reliably."

+### Further plans

+The over-arching goal is to implement many such microservices for common integration and messaging patterns, for the purpose of composing stateless Redis-based microservices.

+- v-push - transport messages to a remote Redis instance
+- m-dispatch - tracking messages for response handling, e.g. building a distributed web server
+- m-balance - push a message to a work queue with the lowest queue length
+- s-register - service self-registration for service discovery
+- c-scale - service orchestration triggered by Redis-based messaging
+- h-importer - import an HTTP request into a Redis queue for subsequent routing and processing
+- h-router - route an HTTP message by matching its URL (using regex)
+- h-assets - static webserver for serving assets
+- h-react - render a React template
+- r-query - retrieve application data from Redis

+While Node.js might not be as performant as Go or Rust for example, we nevertheless benefit from the underlying performance of Redis.

+"Universal JavaScript" is of course compelling for web development.
+As a web developer, I favour JavaScript, especially now with ES6 (arrow functions et al) and ES2016 (async/await sugaring of ES6 promises/generators).

+My "holy grail" would be a resilient auto-scaling distributed webserver.
+I believe that this can be implemented relatively easily by leveraging a Redis Cluster for persistent message storage, and shared memory/state for "stateless" microservices.
+I also favour Redis as a tool for metrics/monitoring, and service orchestration.

+I'm interested in applying this to a news publishing platform, that retrieves article data stored in Redis, and uses React "templating" to render web pages.